saltstack/salt-enhancement-proposals/0020-py-version-support.md

 ---------
 If a Salt user is using the packages from https://repo.saltstack.com they will not be affected as the Python binary will be included in the package.
-If they are pip installing the package and their operating system Python version is an End of Life Python version they will need to upgrade their Python version before being able to pip install Salt.
+If they are pip installing the package and their operating system Python version is an End of Life Python version that does not align with the installed Salt version, they will need to upgrade their Python version before being able to pip install Salt.

 Users creating their own packages
 ---------------------------------